nus-cs2113-AY2021S2/ip/docs/README.md

 ```

 ### `search` - List target tasks based on a given date
-To list all tasks in the task list whose date is the same as the given date.
+To list all tasks in the task list whose dates are the same as the given date.
 #### Command: `search (date)`
 #### Example: `find 2020-01-01`
 #### Expected outcome: